 A steady source of CO2-free electricity

 Climate change and the transition to a low-carbon energy system means that reliable, emission-free power generation is more important than ever.
-Fortum and Vattenfall share the same vision of a clean-energy future and, as a CO2-free energy production method, nuclear power plays a key role in the strategies of both companies.
+Both companies share the same vision of a clean-energy future and, as a CO2-free energy production method, nuclear power plays a key role in their strategies.

-“We are very proud that Vattenfall trusted our competence and capabilities in the delivery of this kind of service.
+“We are very proud that Forsmarks Kraftgrupp trusted our competence and capabilities in the delivery of this kind of service.
 The availability of the existing NPPs in Sweden is crucial and having a supplier nearby is worthwhile to minimise downtime,” Jonas Holmgren says.